Bluejacking: Usage

-Bluejacking is usually not very harmful, except that bluejacked people generally don't know what has happened, and so may think that their phone is malfunctioning.
-Usually, a bluejacker will only send a text message, but with modern phones it's possible to send images or sounds as well.
-Bluejacking has been used in guerrilla marketing campaigns to promote advergames.

-The actual message itself doesn't deploy any malware to the software; rather, it is crafted to elicit a response from the user or add a new contact and can be seen as more of a prank than an attack.
+Bluejacking is usually not very harmful, except that bluejacked people generally do not know what has happened, and may think that their phone is malfunctioning.
+The actual message itself does not deploy any malware to the software; rather, it is crafted to elicit a response from the user or add a new contact and can be seen as more of a prank than an attack.
 These messages can evoke either annoyance or amusement in the recipient.
 Users typically possess the ability to reject such messages, and this tactic is frequently employed in confined environments such as planes, trains, and buses.
 However, some forms of DoS Disruptions are still possible, even in modern devices, by sending unsolicited pairing requests in rapid succession; this becomes disruptive because most systems display a full screen notification for every connection request, interrupting every other activity, especially on less powerful devices.

 Bluejacking is also confused with Bluesnarfing, which is the way in which mobile phones are illegally hacked via Bluetooth.

 Companies

 BluejackQ

 BlueJackQ is a website dedicated to bluejacking.
 The website contains a few bluejacking stories taken from the site's forum.
 The website also includes software that can be used for bluejacking and guides on how to bluejack which are slightly out of date but the basic principle still applies to most makes of phone.
 Its forum has 4,000 registered users and 93,050 posts.
 The website has been featured in many news articles.

 The forums were opened on the November 13, 2003 and has been the center of BluejackQ from the start.
-It currently has 4 moderators and has 20 different sections available to members.
-The areas included information about BluejackQ, reviews of mobile phones, media players, PDAs and Miscellaneous devices, general bluejacking threads and an off-topic area.
-The BluejackQ podcast was first released as a test version on January 15, 2006, thus becoming the first bluejacking-related podcast.
-Podcasts 1, 2 and 3 featured three members of the forums.

 The forums seem to have been unused since 2020.

-Fictional reference in Person of Interest

-The authentic bluejacking as described here is not the same exploit which was frequently depicted in the television series Person of Interest; that fictional exploit portrayed different and more invasive capabilities.